Instagram Music Not Working: 10 Proven Fixes (2026)

 A bloated cache is the most common reason the music sticker shows up but the library never finishes loading.

 On Android, go to Settings > Apps > Instagram > Storage.
 Tap Clear cache first and reopen Instagram.
 If the music library still hangs, hit Clear storage, which signs you out and forces a fresh download of the audio catalog the next time you log in.
-We measured this loop at under 90 seconds on a Pixel 8 with a 200 Mbps connection.
+This loop takes only a short time on a fast connection.

 iPhone has no cache button.
 The equivalent is a full uninstall and reinstall.

 Press and hold the Instagram icon, tap Remove App, then Delete App.
 Reinstall from the App Store, sign in, test the music sticker.
-The full process took us about three minutes on Wi-Fi.
+The full process takes about three minutes on Wi-Fi.

 Save drafts first.

-Reinstalling clears Instagram drafts on most devices, and they aren’t recoverable from the cloud, so the loss is permanent if you skip this step.
-Take a screenshot of any caption text and save your video clips to the camera roll before you delete the app.
+Reinstalling clears Instagram drafts on most devices, and they aren’t recoverable from the cloud.
+Screenshot caption text and save clips to your camera roll first.

 #Step 4: Use a VPN if Instagram Music Is Region-Locked